Beggiatoa: Phosphorus metabolism

-Beggiatoa’s metabolism include the use of phosphorus in the polyphosphate form.
+Beggiatoas metabolism include the use of phosphorus in the polyphosphate form.
 The regulation of this metabolism relies on the environmental conditions.
 Oxygenated surroundings cause an accumulation of polyphosphate, while anoxia (coupled with an increasing concentration of sulfide) produces a breakdown of polyphosphate and its subsequent release from the cells.
 The released phosphate can then be deposited as phosphorite minerals in the sediments or stay dissolved in the water.

 Ecology

 Filaments have been observed to form dense mats on sediments in a very huge variety of environments.
 They appear as a whitish layer and since they are present and flourish in marine environments which have been subject to pollution, they can be considered as an indicator species.
 Beggiatoa and other related filamentous bacteria can cause settling problems in sewage treatment plants, industrial waste lagoons in canning, paper pulping, brewing, milling, causing the phenomenon called "bulking".
-Beggiatoa are also able to detoxify hydrogen sulfide in soil and have a role in the immobilization of heavy metals.

-Beggiatoa live at the oxic/anoxic interface, where they benefits from the presence of both hydrogen sulfide and oxygen.
+Beggiatoa are also able to detoxify hydrogen sulfide in soil and have a role in the immobilization of heavy metals.Beggiatoa live at the oxic/anoxic interface, where they benefit from the presence of both hydrogen sulfide and oxygen.
 The chemolithoautotrophic strains of Beggiatoa are also considered important primary producers in dark environments.

 Habitat

 The incredible number of adaptations and metabolisms of this genus of bacteria are consequences of the extraordinary environmental variability they can live in.
 Beggiatoa is almost benthic, it can be found in marine (Beggiatoa sp.
 MS-81-6 and MS-81-1c) or freshwater (Beggiatoa alba) environments and they only need sulfide or thiosulfide as electron donor and an oxidizer.
 They can usually be found in habitats that have high levels of hydrogen sulfide, these environments include cold seeps, sulfur springs, sewage contaminated water, mud layers of lakes, and near deep hydrothermal vents.
 Beggiatoa can also be found in the rhizosphere of swamp plants, in soil, marine sediments and in the mangrove lagoon too (where they contribute to the lipid pool of the sediments).
-The freshwater species have typical habitats in sulfur springs, ditches, puddles, wetlands, lake sediments and in rice fields, where it can grow associated with the rice plants’ roots.
+The freshwater species have typical habitats in sulfur springs, ditches, puddles, wetlands, lake sediments and in rice fields, where it can grow associated with the rice plants' roots.
 The Beggiatoa that live in marine water can be found in regions where their source of energy (sulfide or thiosulfide) is available.
 It can be extracted from both inorganic or organic source and usually it is coupled with microoxic condition, therefore very low concentration of oxygen.
-This genus of Gammaprotobacteria is also common in localizated area of anaerobic decomposition as whale carcass on the deep ocean seafloor.
+This genus of Gammaprotobacteria is also common in localized area of anaerobic decomposition, such as whale carcasses on the deep ocean seafloor.